oracle/node-oracledb/doc/api.md

       in the directory where the `oracledb*.node` binary is.
 For example in `node_modules/oracledb/build/Release`.
 This directory should contain the
       libraries from an unzipped Instant Client 'Basic' or 'Basic Light' package.
+For example, use `ln -s
+      ~/instantclient_19_3/libclntsh.dylib node_modules/oracledb/build/Release/`.
 If the libraries are not found, no error is thrown and the search continues, see next bullet point.

     - In `/usr/lib/dir`.
 If the Oracle Client libraries cannot be loaded, then an error is thrown.